MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample6.md

 [Ray tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) is a technique for modelling light transport.
 It follows all light rays throughout the entire scene.
 Depending on the scene, this takes a lot of time to fully compute the resulting pixels.
 In contrast to ray tracing, path tracing only traces the most likely path of the light by using the [Monte Carlo method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 Computation is much faster but the results are comparable.

 {{<alert class="info" caption="Extra Infos">}}
-For more information about Path Tracing, see the [NVIDIA website](https://blogs.nvidia.com/blog/2022/03/23/what-is-path-tracing/).
+For more information about path tracing, see the [NVIDIA website](https://blogs.nvidia.com/blog/2022/03/23/what-is-path-tracing/).
 {{</alert>}}

 ## Modules